Introduction

 In 1977,

-soon before I became an art student.
+soon before I became a college art student.

 |